firebase/firebase-js-sdk/docs-exp/auth-types.user.reload.md

 ## User.reload() method

-Refreshes the current user, if signed in.
+Refreshes the user, if signed in.

 <b>Signature:</b>